 You take lessons and attend clinics.
 You read books and magazines and watch training DVDs.
 You scan blogs (like this one!), Web sites, and newsletters, and you even pick the brains of your fellow horse enthusiasts at the barn and online in chat rooms and forums.
 You?re always on the alert for information that will help you become a better rider and more knowledgeable horse owner.
 And, in this cyber-driven Information Age, you’re getting plenty of good input.

-information?routinely?in order for it to change you as a rider and make a difference to your horse.
+But–and this is a big but–are you putting that knowledge to its best possible use?
+Just knowing something, after all, doesn’t cut it.
+You must use information–routinely–in order for it to change you as a rider and make a difference to your horse.
 Good advice does no good unless you find a way to make following it habitual.

 That’s what the little list below is for.
 These small but powerful strategies will enable you to keep the best information in the forefront of your mind long enough for you to internalize it and make it your own.